Rika Ishikawa: Career

 Ishikawa graduated from Morning Musume on the last day of the Morning Musume Concert Tour 2005 Haru ~Dai 6 Kan Hit Mankai!~, on May 7, 2005.
-During this concert, 7th generation member Kusumi Koharu was officially introduced into Morning Musume and replaced her spot.
-After her graduation, she replaced Nakazawa Yuko as the host of Hello!Morning till it ended in 2007.
+During this concert, 7th generation member Koharu Kusumi was officially introduced into Morning Musume in her place.
+After her graduation, she replaced Yuko Nakazawa as the host of Hello!Morning till it ended in 2007.

-Ishikawa starred in Sukeban Deka: Codename = Asamiya Saki, the fourth live-action adaptation film of Sukeban Deka opposite Aya Matsuura, released September 30, 2006.
+Ishikawa starred in Sukeban Deka: Codename = Asamiya Saki, the fourth live-action adaptation film of Sukeban Deka, opposite Aya Matsuura, released September 30, 2006.

-In line with Mari Yaguchi's involvement in the Japanese 2007 adaptation of the popular 1955 Broadway play, "Damn Yankees", Rika will be double cast with fellow 4th Generation ex-Morning Musume member, Nozomi Tsuji, in "When Will You Return?" (『いつの日君帰る』, Itsu no hi kimi kaeru) in 2007 at the Nissei Theatre in Tokyo and the Osaka City Center.
+In line with Mari Yaguchi's involvement in the Japanese 2007 adaptation of the popular 1955 Broadway play, Damn Yankees, Rika was double cast with fellow 4th Generation ex-Morning Musume member Nozomi Tsuji in "When Will You Return?" (『いつの日君帰る』, Itsu no hi kimi kaeru) in 2007 at the Nissei Theatre in Tokyo and the Osaka City Center.

 In mid-2007, Ishikawa joined the Japanese idol group Ongaku Gatas along with fellow members of Gatas Brilhantes H.P..

-On October 12, 2008, it was announced that she is paired up with fellow ex-Morning Musume member Hitomi Yoshizawa in the new unit Hangry & Angry in collaboration with a Harajuku fashion store of the same name.
-Hangry & Angry will be making their first United States performance at Sakura-Con in Seattle, Washington in April 2009.
+On October 12, 2008, it was announced that she would pair with fellow ex-Morning Musume member Hitomi Yoshizawa in the new unit Hangry & Angry in collaboration with a Harajuku fashion store of the same name.
+Hangry & Angry made their first United States performance at Sakura-Con in Seattle, Washington in April 2009.

-It was announced on October 19, 2008, on the official Hello!Project website, that Ishikawa will graduate from Hello!
-Project along with the rest of Elder Club on March 31, 2009.
+Ishikawa graduated from Hello!
+Project with the rest of Elder Club on March 31, 2009.
 Ishikawa joined the newly formed group, "Dream Morning Musume" in 2010 alongside other former Morning Musume members.